MahidharAlam2002/CabSharing/README.md

 ### BACK_END:

 1. Go to 'backend' folder and run 'npm i', it installs all the dependencies to your folder.
-2. Next run 'npm run dev', which runs the front-end on PORT 8080, localhost.
+2. Next run 'npm run dev', which runs the back-end on PORT 8080, localhost.

 ### TESTING